Other types of court

-The Joint assessment and review team is comprised of representatives of the Departments of Health, Education and Communities, Family and Community Services and Attorney General and Justice (Juvenile Justice).
+The Joint assessment and review team is comprised of representatives of the Departments of Health, Education and Communities, Communities and Justice and Attorney General and Justice (Juvenile Justice).

 Where a suitable program plan has been developed and the child or young person agrees to enter the program the Youth Drug and Alcohol court will accept the child or young person into the program.

 Under the program the child or young person will have ongoing personal interactions with the members of the Youth Drug and Alcohol court team, which consists of the sitting Children’s magistrate, police prosecutor, Legal Aid solicitor, Youth Drug and Alcohol court registrar and a representative of the Joint assessment and review team in an effort to foster rapport.